slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - The best companies aren’t sold, they’re bought.
 Stay away from junk stocks.
 - The more you know, the less you need to diversify.
 Diversification is an hedge against lack of knowledge.
 - Take risk from the table whenever possible.
+- Don’t buy on future hopes, buy on past mistakes.
+We don’t loose money on star businesses, we loose money on businesses we think will be star businesses.

 > *"What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital." (...)
 *"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds." (...)